Skip to main content

 Port Forwarding

 Port forwarding is a low-cost and portable mechanism to access your application.
-Port forwarding works on all clusters supported by compatibility matrix because the connection is initiated from the client, over the Kubernetes API server port.
+Port forwarding works on all clusters supported by Compatibility Matrix because the connection is initiated from the client, over the Kubernetes API server port.
 If you have a single service or pod and are not worried about complex routing, this is a good mechanism.
 The basic steps are to connect the port-forward, execute your tests against localhost, and then shut down the port-forward.

 LoadBalancer